Azure/autorest.az/README.md

 This *--generate-sdk* has two available value "yes" or "no".
 By default the value is "yes" for Azure CLI extensions generation, and "no" for Azure CLI main repo modules.
 1. --compatible-level
 This *--generate-sdk* has two available value "track1" or "track2".
 By default the value is "track2" for Azure CLI extensions generation, and "track1" for Azure CLI main repo modules.
+1. --extension-mode
+This *--extension-mode* option is to set the global extension mode for the generated modules. it has three available value 'experimental' or 'preview' or 'stable'.
+By default the value is 'experimental' for Azure CLI extensions generation.
+And 'stable' for Azure CLI main repo modules but the command groups mode will still be 'experimental' if not specified.
 1. --target-mode
 This *--target-mode* option is a convenience option for users who working on Azure CLI main repo modules.
 By default Autorest.az will generate code targeting azure-cli-extensions repo.
 Setting `--target-mode=core` if you want to generate azure-cli repo command modules.
 It basically equals to `--sdk-no-flatten --generate-sdk=no --compatible-level=track1`.